NasKhalil/Smart-School/README.md

 - Twitter: [@KhalilNasri92](https://twitter.com/KhalilNasri92)
 - Linkedin: [Khalil](https://www.linkedin.com/in/nasri-khalil-androdev/)

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

+## Show your support

+Give a ⭐️ if you like this project!

 ## Acknowledgments

 - UI Design Credits goes to [Cindy Shin - CC Global Summit 2015](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
 - Project inspired by Microverse Program

+## 📝 License

+This project is [MIT](./MIT.md) licensed.